 Our Level 4, levy-funded apprenticeship is the most cost effective way for your organisation to access counter fraud training and to boost your fraud defences.

-Our next Counter Fraud Investigator Apprenticeship programme will begin in spring 2023.
-To start the process or find out more about CIPFA apprenticeships get in touch with our team today: email@example.com
+Our next Counter Fraud Investigator Apprenticeship programme will begin in autumn 2023.
+To start the process or find out more about CIPFA apprenticeships get in touch with our team today: firstname.lastname@example.org

 About the apprenticeship

 The apprenticeship takes around two years to complete.
 Learning activity is supported by structured on-the-job training.
-In addition to live web classes, all apprentices have access to our virtual learning environment full of online resources to support your journey.
-Apprentices will also have access to individual learning records, where you can monitor learning outcomes and track your development, ensuring successful progression to the end point assessment.
+In addition to live web classes, all apprentices will have access to online resources via our virtual learning environment, plus a week-long block of face-to-face training to cover the practical aspects of the programme.

 CIPFA's Counter Fraud Apprenticeship team will be on hand to provide support to apprentices and employers throughout the course of the programme.